-Darren Baker is a hyper realism artist producing almost photographic works of art.
+Darren Baker is a hyper-realism artist producing works of art comparable to photography.

 Here is a selection of works by artist Darren Baker.
 Paintings & drawings in oils, pastels, graphite and charcoal.

 Darren feels he owes his success to the Princes Trust who helped him as a very young artist.
 Now an ambassador for The Princes Trust Darren has supported the cause and the work they do helping young people, both by holding art workshops and donating pieces of art for fundraising.

 In 2014 Darren & his wife Abigail wrote, illustrated and published a children’s book Albert The Handydog in support of the Prince’s Trust.
 All profits from the sale of the book, original artwork and limited edition prints will be donated to The Trust.
 These can be purchased in our shop Here

 A much loved daughter, sister, fiancé, aunt and friend, sadly took her own life on 2nd June 2013.
 Bubbly and life-loving on the outside, Leanne was hiding a deep sadness.
 Clinical depression is a cruel illness that often leaves its victims feeling desperate, anxious and alone.
 Leanne struggled with this illness for some years before she could cope no more.
 At a time of her life where, to everyone else, she seemed to have everything going for her; a new home, planning her dream wedding, loving family, manager of a store, loads of friends; it seems even crueler that the unpredictable nature of clinical depression meant that she could not see past the darkness.